 A key leader in adapting Nia and yoga for teens, Vickie specializes in teaching high-schoolers through the West Linn/Wilsonville Wellness Program.
 In 2006, she developed the Holistic Wellness curriculum, where she also offers seminars on nutrition and the physiology of stress.
 Vickie's intent is to help teens connect to their body through movement - an act that supports them in making healthy personal choices inside and outside the classroom.

 Students love her compassionate, grounded style of teaching blended with her effortless ability to make a personal connection with each individual.
 As Vickie says, "I believe that when we live in harmony with our true nature, we naturally increase our vitality."
 As a teacher, she aims to create an environment where students cultivate deep connections within themselves to find more aliveness, joy, and meaning.

-When she's not teaching Nia classes and trainings, you'll find her upside-down in handstand, galavanting up Wind Mountain with her two awesome kids and golden retrievers, and splitting her literary indulgences between meditation books and some action-packed, pre-teen series.
+When she's not teaching Nia classes, workshops and retreats, you'll find her upside-down in handstand, galavanting up Wind Mountain with her two awesome kids and golden retrievers, and splitting her literary indulgences between meditation books and some action-packed, pre-teen series.

 Learn more about Vickie at www.inspiremovementarts.com

 Start: Saturday, June 15, 2013 - 1:00 pm

 End: Friday, June 21, 2013 - 3:00 pm